varnish/Varnish-Book/varnish_book.rst

 To communicate with the rest of the system, the child process uses a shared memory log accessible from the file system.
-This means that if a thread needs to log something, all it has to do is grab a lock, write to a memory area and then free the lock.
-In addition to that, each worker thread has a cache for log data to reduce lock contention.
+This means that if a thread needs to log something, all it has to do is to grab a lock, write to a memory area and then free the lock.
+In addition to that, each worker thread has a cache for log-data to reduce lock contention.

 The log file is usually about 80MB, and split in two.
 The first part is counters, the second part is request data.
 To view the actual data, a number of tools exist that parses the shared memory log.
-Because the log-data is not meant to be written to disk in its raw form, Varnish can afford to be very verbose.
+Since the log-data is not meant to be written to disk in its raw form, Varnish can afford to be very verbose.
 You then use one of the log-parsing tools to extract the piece of information you want - either to store it permanently